breakthrough-treatment-liver-cancer

 • History of Diabetes

-• History with the hepatitis B and C Virus
+• History of the Hepatitis B and C Virus

 • Men have a greater risk of developing liver cancer than women

-• The average age patients develop liver cancer is about 55
+• The average age at which patients develop liver cancer is about 55

 • Exposure to environmental toxins